maxdetal/Motatel/README.md

 - macOS 12 Monterey and earlier are not officially supported
 - Device compatibility depends on its HID or BLE implementation
 - The Play/Pause 60-second jump may not be available on every MIDI DOBRYNYA mapping
-- Different media players may expose playback information differently
+- Different media players expose playback information differently
 - Some USB media receivers do not trigger Karabiner complex modifications correctly

 ---